petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/deploying-a-custom-application.md

 1. In the left navigation under fragments and widgets, click the _widgets_ tab.

-1. Scroll down to the client extension type.
+1. Scroll down to the client extension type widget.
 Drag the _Liferay Ticket Custom Element_ widget to the page.

 1. Click _Publish.